MikroElektronika/mikrosdk_click_v2/clicks/altitude2/README.md

 > Gets temperature data in celsius value and pressure data in mbar value.
 > Gets the calculated altitude value in meters which depends on the temperature and pressure measurements.
-> Logs results on USBUART and repeats operation every 300 ms.
+> Logs results on USBUART and repeats operation each second.

 ```c